 Mortgage overpayments provide a guaranteed return of the interest rate on your loan.

 In theory, if you could find a savings account with the exact same interest rate as your mortgage, putting your monthly savings into one or the other would give identical results.
 If you could find a savings account with a higher interest rate than your mortgage, you would actually be better off saving there than overpaying your mortgage.

-In practice, neither such savings accounts are available.
-To beat your mortgage’s rate, the only option is to invest in assets which carry some risk.
+In practice, no such savings accounts are available.
+To beat (or even match) your mortgage’s rate, the only option is to invest in assets which carry some risk.